jaf7C7/dicegame/README.md

 * Each instance of the game should be able to:
     - [ ] Start the game (play).
 This method will start the game logic.
 It should:
+        - [x] Show a welcome message
-        - [ ] Show a welcome message and create the endless loop that will continue the game until a counter has reached the value 0.
+        - [ ] Create the endless loop that will continue the game until a counter has reached the value 0.
     - [ ] Start a round (play round): This method should handle the main round logic.
 It should:
         - [ ] Welcome the player to the round